Uninsured Driver Accident Lawyer You Can Count On

 We also believe it’s important to treat clients with respect.
 That’s why we promise to work hard to earn your trust.
 You can contact attorney Longo directly anytime you want on his personal phone to find out the status of your case.
 We work this way because we believe we should be accessible on your terms.
 Your best interests come first here.

-Are drivers required to have insurance?
+Are drivers required to have car insurance in Colorado and Arizona?

 Each state has its own unique rules and regulations when it comes to insurance requirements for drivers.
 In Colorado and Arizona, for example, all drivers are required to have some form of car insurance in order to legally operate a vehicle in the state.
 In particular, drivers in both states must have a minimum amount of liability insurance, a term used to describe insurance that pays for accident-related expenses (medical bills, replacement income, vehicle repairs, etc.) for people injured in an accident caused by the driver.
 Specifically, liability insurance pays for accident expenses in which a policyholder is found legally liable (responsible) for causing the accident.